destenson/ActiveState--code/Home.md

 By default, all newly submitted code is licensed under the MIT license.
 If your recipe is being released under a different license, please make sure to include a LICENSE file inside your recipe directory.

 All legacy recipes retain their original license.
-Please see the LICENSE file inside each recipe folder for details..
+Please see the LICENSE file inside each recipe folder for details.

 ## How else can I contribute?